 Including the maximum amount permitted for ITF and GOS would equal 0.55 g/100 kJ of total added oligosaccharides.
-However, as noted above, the technology to produce HMOs remains expensive but as biochemically identical HMOs become more available, ITF and GOS will become unnecessary in IFP.
+However, as noted above, the technology to produce HMOs remains expensive but as biochemically identical HMOs become more available, ITF and GOS will become unnecessary in infant formula products.
 In future applications, FSANZ can consider setting a maximum amount for total added oligosaccharides, if warranted.
-At this time, such a regulatory measure would (1) not be supported by FSANZ safety assessments conducted to date and (2) potentially place Australia and New Zealand out of step with international regulations.
+At this time, such a measure is (1) not supported by FSANZ safety assessments conducted to date and (2) potentially places Australia and New Zealand out of step with international regulations.